 Another love of mine is singing; but everyone always said that I couldn’t do it well.
 I sing anyway, for it’s my love.
 One time I was talking with my neighbor upstairs about hearing things from each others’ apartment because this is an old house.
 I told her that I hoped that my singing didn’t bother her.
 She said something like, ‘it didn’t sound like singing to her’.
 Oh man, the most direct comment I ever got!
 Then, the Drake always said that I should “join the choir or something” at our church because I was looking for things to do here in the, at the time, new neighborhood.
 So, I joined the choir.
 It was my chance!
 I don’t care who you are or how shy you are.
 If you like to sing, you WANT someone to HEAR it and LIKE it.
 Singers have immense egos.
 Check out any rock star, or any rock star wannabes.
 Anyway, I joined and as it turns out, HOLY COW, they actually LIKED my singing!
 I have even led some hymns and singing responses during the mass (we are Roman Catholic).
 There is some conflict here, though.
 Now, as far as the singing goes, if I am not practicing church songs, I have no voice.
 Weird, right?
 One day, a priest commented about a psalm that I sang.
 He said that I was right on the money, every note, good pitch.
 I had to tell him that I really can’t sing; that God gives me “the voice” when He needs it.

 I love to read.
 I read all the Dragonriders of Pern books right up to the time Anne McCafferty said she was retiring…then she came back and I did not have the time I once had to truly get into one of her books.
 I also loved her “Rowan” series, and read all of those, unless there is more.
 Now that my hair is graying, I fancy myself looking like Damia, who has black hair with a single fat white streak of hair in the front… love it.
 But our similarities end there!
-Sometimes I use a red temporary color on my hair and all the white becomes a bright RED!
+Sometimes I use a red temporary color on my hair and all the white becomes a bright swath of RED!
 LOVE IT.

 Though I can’t envision this to become a really popular blog, please enjoy.
 I invite any comments and suggestions that you may have.
 Though I welcome negative responses, as well as positive, I will not tolerate obscenities or behavior that is uncalled for.
 Please keep in mind that this is a family friendly blog, so don’t write anything you would not want your child to be exposed to.
 For this, I thank you in advance.